Tasmanian devil genome mapping may help humans too

 "In human cancers the change happens so rapidly we don't have a chance to look into what the mechanisms are.
 And we can do that with the devil."

-The Tasmanian devil tumor is spread by skin-to-skin contact and kills by deforming the animals, which then die through starvation or suffocation.
+The Tasmanian devil tumour is spread by skin-to-skin contact and kills by deforming the animals, which then die through starvation or suffocation.

-Deakin's team also found that significant fragments of the chromosomes in devils affected by the tumors had been jumbled, like a jigsaw puzzle put together the wrong way.
+Deakin's team also found that significant fragments of the chromosomes in devils affected by the tumours had been jumbled, like a jigsaw puzzle put together the wrong way.

 "One (chromosome) in particular has been completely shattered, which means genes are not in an appropriate order," Deakin said.